 The student must exhibit a degree of proficiency in the oral and written use of Spanish by successful completion of two Spanish language courses beyond the College’s foreign language requirement (above the intermediate level).
 In some cases an oral and written proficiency exam may be substituted.
 In the case where the student’s area of interest is better served by proficiency in another language (e.g. Portuguese), that language may be substituted in consultation with the directors.
 Qualified juniors are encouraged to spend a semester or a year in Latin America.
 To be eligible for study in Latin America a student should normally be enrolled in SPAN 241 or higher level language or literature course the previous semester.

 Majors may also apply to the Five-Year Cooperative M.A.
 Program at Georgetown University in Latin American Studies.
 This program enables the student to apply upper-level Latin American Studies courses taken at Wellesley toward the master’s degree at Georgetown.
 A summer of study at the Universidad Católica in Santiago, Chile, taken during an undergraduate summer, and a year of academic work at Georgetown are required to earn the master’s degree at Georgetown in one year.
-Interested students should contact the directors of Latin American Studies or the Center for Work and Service.
+Interested students should contact the directors of Latin American Studies or Career Education.